Heat pumps: Why Germany's heating revolution is stalling – DW – 09/20/2024

 In principle, the law says newly installed heating systems in old and new buildings should be powered by at least 65% renewable energy .
 However, functioning heating systems can continue to run and can also be repaired if necessary.
 The installation of gas heaters is also permitted beyond that year if they are hydrogen-compatible, meaning that they could be converted at a later date.

-For example, the devices are more expensive in Germany than in other countries, he said.
+For example, the devices are more expensive in Germany than in other countries.
 The electricity needed for operating heat pumps is also more expensive here, and buildings with very poor energy efficiency would, indeed, need to be renovated first before a heat pump can be used effectively.

-"For the majority of buildings in Germany though, a heat pump is suitable without major insulation work," he told DW.
+"For the majority of buildings in Germany though, a heat pump is suitable without major insulation work," he tells DW.

 How much of the cost of environmentally friendly heat pumps will be subsidized by the government has been a major issue of the German public debate in 2024.
 Under the new law, the government will cover up to 30% of the cost of installing a heat pump as a base subsidy.
 A further 20% subsidy is available as a "speed bonus" for those replacing an old oil or gas heating system before 2028.
 An additional bonus of 10% is granted to households with an income below a certain threshold.
 The total amount of government subsidies, however, is capped at €30,000 per residential unit.